Q: What is Amazon Kinesis Video Streams?

-Amazon Kinesis Video Streams is a fully managed video ingestion and storage service.
+Amazon Kinesis Video Streams is a fully managed service for media ingestion, storage, and processing.
 It enables you to securely ingest, process, and store video at any scale for applications that power robots, smart cities, industrial automation, security monitoring, machine learning (ML), and more.
 Kinesis Video Streams also ingests other kinds of time-encoded data like audio, RADAR, and LIDAR signals.
-Kinesis Video Streams provides you SDKs to install on your devices to make it easy to securely stream video to AWS.
-Kinesis Video Streams automatically provisions and elastically scales all the infrastructure needed to ingest video streams from millions of devices.
-It also durably stores, encrypts, and indexes the video streams and provides easy-to-use APIs so that applications can access and retrieve indexed video fragments based on tags and timestamps.
+Kinesis Video Streams provides you SDKs to install on your devices to make it easy to securely stream media to AWS.
+Kinesis Video Streams automatically provisions and elastically scales all the infrastructure needed to ingest media streams from millions of devices.
+It also durably stores, encrypts, and indexes the media streams and provides easy-to-use APIs so that applications can retrieve and process indexed media fragments based on tags and timestamps.
 Kinesis Video Streams provides a library to integrate ML frameworks such as Apache MxNet, TensorFlow, and OpenCV with video streams to build machine learning applications.
 Kinesis Video Streams is integrated with Amazon Rekognition Video, enabling you to build computer vision applications that detect objects, events, and people.

 Q: What is a video stream?

 A video stream is a resource that enables you to capture live video and other time-encoded data, optionally store it, and make the data available for consumption both in real time and on a batch or ad-hoc basis.
 When you choose to store data in the video stream, Kinesis Video Streams will encrypt the data, and generate a time-based index on the stored data.
 In a typical conﬁguration, a Kinesis video stream has only one producer publishing data into it.
 The Kinesis video stream can have multiple consuming applications processing the contents of the video stream.